elenasinel/tech-week/docs/educators.md

 \*\* Please see section on **Datasets**.

 \*\****If you feel something is missing in this guide, tell us and we will include it.
-Otherwise, do use Google actively for more inspiration and resources!!**
+Otherwise, do encourage teens to use Google actively for more inspiration and resources!!**

 # **FAQs for Educators:**